 Adoption abroad (completed adoption)

-If the adoption was legally completed in the child's country of origin and recognized under provincial law, the child may be sponsored as a dependent child or as a member of the Family Class.
+If the adoption was legally completed in the child's country of origin and is recognized under the law of your province or territory, the child may be sponsored as a dependent child or as a member of the Family Class.
+What this means for you: a genuine adoption that an officer is satisfied was not arranged primarily for immigration, and that created a true parent-child bond, is what an officer looks for under IRPR s.117.

 Adoption in Canada